lets-blade/blade/README.md

 }
 ```

-OK, all this may seem simple, refer to the guidelines for use more ready-made examples for your reference:
+You may refer to these examples for additional guidance:

 + [Hello](https://github.com/bladejava/hello)
 + [Api Doc](http://bladejava.com/apidocs)